 Tips for working together while milking

 - Herringbones options

 - Where possible milk with one person in the pit

 - When two or more people are required to milk, set up the dairy with a set section for each milker, i.e. in a 40 aside one person milks cups 1-20 the other 21-40 and milkers keep 2 metres apart.
-Bunny-hopping is the most efficient milking method in a herringbone.
-With spring calving herds now in late lactation, the milking pressure has lessened; so changing your system to make it safer for you, for a short period of time, shouldn’t have a big impact on milking times
+Although bunny-hopping is the most efficient milking method in a herringbone, this won't achieve the distancing needed.

 - Rotary options

 - Where possible milk with only one person at cups on